 Modern Slavery Statement

-Vantage Data Centers supports and promotes the elimination of human trafficking and modern slavery throughout businesses and supply chains.
+This Statement is made pursuant to Section 54 of the Modern Slavery Act 2015 covering the financial year to 31 December 2022 and relates to Vantage Data Centers UK Limited as part of the group of companies making up Vantage Data Centers and how we support and promote the elimination of human trafficking and modern slavery throughout our businesses and supply chains.
 This statement sets out our commitment to preventing slavery and human trafficking in our business activities and the steps we are taking to meet this commitment.

 Organizational Structure and Supply Chain